top of page

 Ferry

-The most common way we have traveled to Provincetown is with the fast ferry from Boston.
-It is about 90 minutes each way.
-This is weather dependent but is the cheapest option going back and forth.
+The most common way we have traveled to Provincetown is by taking the fast ferry from Boston.
+The trip takes about 90 minutes each way.
+While the schedule is weather-dependent, it is the most affordable option for a round trip.

 Cape Air Plane

-The fastest way to reach Ptown is by plane through Cape Air from Boston.
-They do partner with several other airlines so you may be able to just book your whole trip as one booking.
-If not it is possible to book your flights separate through Cape
+The fastest way to reach Provincetown is by flying with Cape Air from Boston.
+They partner with several other airlines, so you may be able to book your entire trip as a single reservation.
+If not, it’s also possible to book your flights separately through Cape Air.

 Car

-You can also rent a car in Boston and drive along the whole cape.
-It is between a 2-3 hour drive with no traffic.
-This also gives you the option to stop at any of the other towns on the cape.
-A waring though parking can be limited in town, so you may want to check where ever you stay has parking spots.
+You can also rent a car in Boston and drive along the entire Cape.
+The trip takes about 2–3 hours without traffic.
+This option also allows you to stop at other towns along the way.
+A word of warning: parking can be limited in Provincetown, so you may want to check whether your accommodations include it.